 Arulmigu Balathandayuthapani Temple

-Nicknamed Waterfall Hill Temple, the origins of the temple date to the 1800s.
-(Although, the current temple was just built in 2012).
-The temple features the largest Lord Murugan temple outside of India – and to reach the hilltop temple, visitors must climb 513 steps.
+Located nearby, this Hindu temple is a peaceful place to go.
+Nicknamed Waterfall Hill Temple, the origins of the site date to the 1800s.
+(Although, the current structure was built in 2012).
+The temple features the largest Lord Murugan outside of India – and to reach it visitors must climb 513 steps.

-Top Tip: The temple is closed mid-day, re-opening at 4pm – which is why we include it as a last stop on your Penang 1-day trip itinerary.
+Top Tip: The temple closes from noon until 4:30pm – which is why it’s the last stop on your Penang day trip itinerary!

-On Day 3 of your Penang trip plan, you will embark on another one day trip in Penang to see iconic temples and spend the afternoon on the beach.
+On Day 3 of your Penang trip plan, you will embark on another trip to see iconic temples and spend the afternoon on the beach.

 Getting from Georgetown to Batu Ferringhi

 As the Batu Ferringhi Beach is a Penang must visit, there are several ways to get there.
 The bus is the cheapest (but also the longest) method of transport.
-While a one-way taxi can cost around 75rm, it also only takes about 25 minutes to get there.
+While a one-way taxi can cost around 75rm, it also only takes about 25 minutes.

 Wat Chaiyamangalaram and Dhammikarama Burmese Temple

-The Wat Chaiyamangalaram and Dhammikarama Burmese Temples are both found on the same street, Burmah Lane, standing on opposite sides.
+The Wat Chaiyamangalaram and Dhammikarama Burmese Temples are both found on the same street, Burmah Lane.
 It is a popular place in Penang for both locals and tourists to visit.

 The typically Thai-style Wat Chaiyamangalaram features one of the largest reclining Buddha statues in the world.
-Dhammikarama Burmese Temple dates to 1803, making it the oldest Buddhist temple in Penang, and is a colorful temple.
+Dhammikarama Burmese Temple dates to 1803, making it the oldest Buddhist temple in Penang.

 Batu Ferringhi

-Boasting a 2.5-mile stretch of sand, the Penang beach in Batu Ferringhi is the most popular for both tourists and locals.
-The city evolved from a quaint fishing village to a resort haven in the 1970s.
+Boasting a 2.5-mile stretch of sand, Batu Ferringhi has the best beach on Penang Island.
+The area evolved from a quaint fishing village to a resort haven in the 1970s.

-The top things to do in Batu Ferringhi are beach activities, but other Batu Ferringhi attractions include a night market, cultural events and nature activities.
-We highly recommend staying into the evening to visit the Batu Ferringhi Night Market – it is a top Penang place to visit at night!
+Most things to do in Batu Ferringhi are water activities, but other attractions include cultural events and nature sights.
+We recommend staying into the evening and going to the Batu Ferringhi Night Market – it’s a top Penang place to visit at night!

-DAY 4: Discover More Things To Do in Penang Georgetown
+DAY 4: More Things To Do in Penang George Town

-After two long days of Penang day tours, spend Day 4 of your Penang Itinerary relaxing in George Town.
-Wander the streets without purpose, visit museums that you skipped on Day 1, go shopping or take a cheap ferry boat ride across the Straits of Malacca.
+After two long days of tours, spend Day 4 of your Penang Itinerary relaxing in George Town.
+Wander the streets without purpose, visit museums that you skipped on Day 1, go shopping or take a ferry across the Strait of Malacca.

 Explore Penang George Town without a Checklist